ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 mentioned earlier, the best way to evaluate LLMs is to assign human raters who judge the results.
 However, since this is often expensive and not easy to scale, we use the aforementioned metrics to estimate model performance.
-To quote from the InstructGPTpaper â€œTraining Language Models to Follow Instructions with Human Feedbackâ€?: â€œPublic NLP datasets are not reflective of how our language models are used .â€†.â€†. \[They\] are designed to capture tasks that are easy to evaluate with automatic metrics.â€?
+To quote from the InstructGPTpaper "Training Language Models to Follow Instructions with Human Feedback"?: "Public NLP datasets are not reflective of how our language models are used ."†."†. \[They\] are designed to capture tasks that are easy to evaluate with automatic metrics."?

 Besides perplexity, ROUGE, BLEU, and BERTScore, several other popular evaluation metrics are used to assess the predictive performance of